awoiwood/ColorChecker/README.md

 # ColorFix - Advanced Color Correction Tool

-A comprehensive color correction application that uses ColorChecker charts to calibrate and correct color accuracy in images.
+A comprehensive color correction application that uses ColorChecker Classic charts to calibrate and correct color accuracy in images.
 Supports multiple correction methods including polynomial regression, matrix transformation, and 3D LUT.

 ## Its my ball of mud for you :)